rzngnam1402/naiki-ecommerce-project/README.md

 * Object Relational Mapping - Prisma

 You can see a live demo at [naiki-ecommerce-project.vercel.app](https://naiki-ecommerce-project.vercel.app)

+## Website Features <a name="website-features"></a>

+### Latest features
+* Fetch and show all products and brands
+* Fetch and show detail of each product and each brand
+* Add products to cart
+* Send feedbacks and customer infomation
+* Show featured sneakers, sneakers owl carousel

+### Features to be updated in the near future:
+* Sort products using search bar
+* Login Authentication
+* Payments method - Stripe

 ## Getting Started <a name="getting-started"></a>
 * Clone from Github